 - Do you need to do any of the above in an accessible way?

 - Do you need somebody to write about these issues in a clear way?

-I have twenty years of experience working on and researching interactive media and the web, most of it focused on problems facing publishers and readers.
+I have over twenty-five years of experience working on and researching interactive media and the web, most of it focused on problems facing publishers and readers.
 I was making websites in the late 90s, even before I went to college.
 In 2006 I got a PhD in ebook interactivity from the University of the West of England and since then I have worked for publishers, big and small, ecommerce sites (turns out writing sells and readable writing sells better), software companies, and education/publishing startups.
 I’ve held a number of talks on web standards, ebooks and web tech in publishing in conferences all around the world.